ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### Other Devices

 This folder will allow you to switch between the TX module settings (above) or Receiver-specific settings, like Model Match ID or the Telemetry Transmit Power for PA/LNA-equipped Receivers.
 You can also check the version flashed into the currently connected Receiver through this folder.

-Model Loaning is also here, along with the Return Model option.
+You can also use the Model Loaning and Return Model features from this folder.

 ## Troubleshooting the Lua Script